MiniFate/MiniFate/_chapters/00-outline.md

 ## Conflicts

 Most of the gameplay in {GameName} is conversational, with occasional dice rolls to determine the path the story takes.
-But sometimes you will need to role a lot of dice; that is when you turn to conflicts.
+But sometimes you will need to roll a lot of dice; that is when you turn to conflicts.

 A conflict is any situation where the PCs are up against opponents.
 This can include battles with mythical creatures or other enemies,